Cost of living in New Zealand

 New Zealand is a developed, and therefore not a cheap country.
 The cost of living is comparable with other developed countries in Europe, or, for example, with Australia.
 Prices for many products and even services can vary depending on the season.

 In this review, we will try to cover a wide range of information about prices in New Zealand.
 How much do various products cost, how expensive is the Internet and electricity, what are the costs of transportation and entertainment, and how much does it cost to rent a house in Auckland and other cities in New Zealand.
-All data was collected in 2017.

 COST OF GROCERIES